KarnB013/AskArxiv/README.md

 Step 1: run "pip install -r requirements.txt" to install all dependencies

+Step 2: create a .env file with "OPENAI_API_KEY = '_your_key_'"

-Step 2: use "streamlit run main.py" to run
+Step 3: use "streamlit run main.py" to run

 **Demo**